 Skin Issues

-Capybaras are also susceptible to a variety of skin issues, including mites, ticks, and fungal infections.
+Capybaras are also susceptible to skin issues, including mites, ticks, and fungal infections.
 These conditions can cause discomfort for your pet and require veterinary attention.
 To prevent skin problems in capybaras, it is important to keep their living area clean and dry and to check them regularly for any signs of irritation or infestation.

 Respiratory Infections